openzipkin-contrib/zipkin-storage-kafka/DESIGN.md

 ## Goals

 * Provide a fast and reliable storage that enable extensibility via Kafka topics.
-* Provide full storage functionality via streaming aggregations (e.g., dependency graph).
+* Provide full storage functionality via streaming aggregations (e.g., spans queries, dependency graph).
-* Create a processing space where additional enrichment can be plugged in into the processing pipeline.
+* Create a processing space where additional enrichment can be plugged-in into the tracing pipeline.
 * Remove need for additional storage when Kafka is available.
-* More focused on supporting processing than storage: traces and dependency links are emitted downstream to support metrics aggregation.
-Storage is currently supported but in a single node.

 ## Kafka Zipkin Storage